CloudBoost/developers/en/query/basicqueries.md

 #AND and OR

 By adding two or more constraints on a single query object will AND it by default.
-For example :
+For example:

 ==JavaScript==
 <span class="js-lines" data-query="and">